Guild Driven Development: The Review Guild Model for AI enabled development

 Step 2: Write the Guild Rules

-The Review Guild needs a constitution.
-Practical rules like:
+The Review Guild needs practical rules:

 - maximum scope per PR